 In last week’s blog, we looked at the many benefits of using testimonials to market your training business.

-Of course, knowing that testimonials are a fantastic marketing tool doesn’t mean that you’ll automatically feel comfortable about asking your clients to leave a review.
+Of course, knowing that reviews are a fantastic marketing tool doesn’t mean that you’ll automatically feel know how to ask for testimonials (or feel comfortable about it).

 Many people worry about seeming too pushy if they ask for reviews or believe that, if the client feels positive enough, they’ll leave a review of their own accord.